preetisawant/runtimes/dotnet/disablingNuGet.md

 # Disable the NuGet Package Cache
 {: #disabling_the_nuget_package_cache}

-In some situations it may be necessary to clear the NuGet package cache for your application.
-Doing so will clear any existing cached NuGet packages and prevent the buildpack from caching any new packages.
+In some situations, it might be necessary to clear the NuGet package cache for your application.
+Doing so clears any existing cached NuGet packages and prevent the buildpack from caching any new packages.

-You can do this by setting the `CACHE_NUGET_PACKAGES` environment variable to `false` using the {{site.data.keyword.Bluemix_notm}} CLI:
+You can clear the cache by setting the `CACHE_NUGET_PACKAGES` environment variable to `false` using the {{site.data.keyword.Bluemix_notm}} CLI:

 ```shell
   ibmcloud cf set-env <app_name> CACHE_NUGET_PACKAGES false
 ```
+{: codeblock}

-Alternatively, you can set the `CACHE_NUGET_PACKAGES` environment variable to `false` in your application's manifest.yml file:
+Alternatively, you can set the `CACHE_NUGET_PACKAGES` environment variable to `false` in your application's `manifest.yml` file:

 ```yml
 ---